wp-plugins/spectacula-threaded-comments/readme.txt

 2. The control interface for this plug-in.

 == Changelog ==

+= 2.1.3 =
+*	Adding Japanese translation provided by - Chestnut http://staff.blog.bng.net
+	Fixed some missing translation domains from 2 elements of code and added translation wrapper around the credit link.
+	Added a few actions to the comment form area to allow easier insertion of code via plug-ins.
+Actions are as follows: 'before_comment_respond', 'after_comment_respond', 'before_comment_form',	'comment_form_start' and
+	'after_comment_form'.

 = 2.1.2 =
 *	Fix for the autogrow text jQuery to cope with textareas that area hidden at